Decentralised possibilistic inference with applications to target tracking: Introduction

-We consider the standard formulation of the multi-target tracking problem \cite{BarShalom1990,Mahler2007,Stone2013} where multiple objects of interest, the \emph{targets}, are observed under a partial, noisy and corrupted observation process: \begin{enumerate*}[label=\roman*)] \item \emph{partial} because the state of each target is not fully observed and because the detection of a target can fail altogether, an event we refer to as a detection failure, \item \emph{noisy} because the observed components of the targets' state are subject to observation errors, and \item \emph{corrupted} because observations which do not originate from targets are also collected; we refer to these as false alarms. \end{enumerate*} The multi-target tracking problem is made challenging by the absence of information on the number of targets and on the data association, i.e.\ it is assumed that the observations do not contain any information regarding which targets they originate from, hence making the problem combinatorially complex.
-The difficulty is exacerbated by the uncertainties in the number and location of newborn targets and those that disappear; these are often modelled by --- adopting from the population statistics jargon--- birth/death processes.
+In order to demonstrate the generality of the proposed approach to decentralised fusion, we apply it to a target-tracking problem \cite{BarShalom1990, Mahler2007} where an object of interest, the \emph{target}, is observed under a partial, noisy and corrupted observation process: \begin{enumerate*}[label=\roman*)] \item \emph{partial} because the state of the target is not fully observed and because its detection can fail altogether, an event we refer to as a detection failure, \item \emph{noisy} because the observed components of the target's state are subject to observation errors, and \item \emph{corrupted} because observations which do not originate from the target are also collected; we refer to these as false alarms. \end{enumerate*} The target tracking problem is made challenging by the absence of information on the data association, i.e.\ the observations do not convey any direct information regarding which of them are false alarms or originated from targets, hence making the problem combinatorially complex for the multitude of the association-related hypotheses.
+This difficulty is exacerbated by the uncertainties in the location of the target when it first appears and the time at which it disappears; these are often modelled by --- borrowing from the population statistics jargon --- a birth/death process.
+Solutions to this problem are often referred to as \emph{Bernoulli filters} \cite{ristic2013tutorial}, with ``Bernoulli'' referring to the presence/absence of the target due to the birth/death process.
+A possibilistic Bernoulli filter has been introduced in \cite{Ristic2019}.
+Distributed fusion of target tracking has attracted a lot of attention in the last few years, considering for instance sensors with limited field of view \cite{Uney2016,Yi2020,reifler2024improving}.

-Solutions to multi-target tracking are usually formulated in the framework of probabilistic Bayesian inference; yet, it has been demonstrated in \cite{Houssineau2021linear} and \cite{cai2022possibility} that other solutions relying on a reformulation of Bayesian inference in the context of possibility theory are also possible.
-In particular, \cite{Houssineau2021linear} introduces an analogue of the probability hypothesis density filter (PHD) \cite{Mahler2003}.
-These two algorithms circumvent the inherent complexity of data association by focusing on a summary of all target states.
-This summary does not distinguish individual targets and instead captures the likelihood for \emph{some} target to be in a given region of the state space.
-The simplicity of these approaches make them particularly suitable for distributed sensor fusion \cite{Uney2013} where the computational capabilities at each node of the sensor network might be limited.
+In probabilistic track-to-track fusion, geometric averaging is closely related to Chernoff (exponential-mixture) fusion, which is widely used as a conservative rule under unknown cross-correlations.
+Efficient sigma-point approximations have been proposed for Chernoff fusion of Gaussian mixtures \citep{gunay2017chernoff}.
+Alternative pooling rules beyond arithmetic/geometric means have also been studied for mixture densities, e.g. harmonic-mean density pooling \citep{sharma2026pooling}.